whoisryosuke/semantic-ui-docs-gatsby/README.md

 ## Creating/Editing Pages

+There are two ways to create pages with this Gatsby setup, with ReactJS files or MDX.

+### ReactJS Pages

-Gatsby builds pages by using the JS files in `/docs/src/pages/`.
-Each JS file is a React component that represents page content, which is wrapped in a `<Layout>` component (`/docs/src/components/layout.js`) that contains the header and sidebar.
+Gatsby builds pages by using the JS files in `/src/pages/`.
+Each JS file is a React component that represents page content, which should be wrapped in a `<Layout>` component (`/src/components/layout.js`) that contains the header and sidebar.

 You can create a new page by adding a new JS file in the pages directory.
-The name of the file will be the slug of the page (e.g. `/docs/src/pages/about.js` == `kushsupply.co/about`).
+The name of the file will be the slug of the page (e.g. `/src/pages/about.js` == `yourwebsite.com/about`).
 Inside the file, Gatsby requires that you export a React component.
 This might seem intimidating, but any function can be a React component as long as you return HTML or JSX (basically React's way of writing components like `<Layout>`).

 **Page Template**: